jorroll/reactive-forms-2-proposal/README.md

 ### Wrapping up

 There's a lot packed in to this API update.
-For a full overview, you should check out the Stackblitz project.
+For a full overview, you should [check out the repo](https://github.com/thefliik/reactive-forms-2-proposal).

 Two other details to note:

-1. When you pass the `noEmit` option to a function, that squelches emissions from `valueChanges`, `errorsChanges`, and `statusChanges`, but it does not effect the `changes` observable.
+1. When you pass the `noEmit` option to a function, that squelches emissions from `valueChanges`, `values`, `errorsChanges`, and `statusChanges`, but it does not effect the `changes` observable.
 This is a good thing.
 It means that library authors can hook into the pure stream of state changes on an AbstractControl and choose to honor or ignore `noEmit` as approriate (via an observable operator like `filter()`).
-2. Most methods offer a `meta` option that accepts an arbitray metadata object that will be included in the state change object.
+2. All methods offer a `meta` option that accepts an arbitray metadata object that will be included in the state change object.
 This greatly increases customizability / extensibility, as you can attach custom information to any action and access that custom information on the StateChange objects.

 ### Things not included in this proposal